TheParthMaru/Problem-Solving-Mastery/Top 100 codes list.md

 19. Power of a number ✔✔
 20. Factors of a number ✔✔
-21. Finding Prime Factors of a number ❌
+21. Finding Prime Factors of a number ✔✔

-- Iterative approach ✔
-- Check [gfg](https://www.geeksforgeeks.org/print-all-prime-factors-of-a-given-number/) for other approaches.

 22. Strong number ❌

 - Iterative approach ✔